spacetelescope/rad/docs/creating.rst

        * *Keywords* are the key in the key-value pairs for information.
 For example, the keyword may refer to a specific value like ``ra_ref`` for the right ascension of the reference position for the WCS.
-Or it may refer to an entire group of related information like ``wcsinfo`` contains keywords that point at information about the WCS.
+Or it may refer to an entire group of related information like ``wcsinfo``, which contains keywords that point at information about the WCS.

        * *Hierarchical organization* refers to how you organize your keywords.
 In